alyanamB/ClassLink/doc/UserResearch.md

   - Team Action (if any): Making it accessible and an easy user interface to connect with others to create one on one in person sessions.

 - Observation 4:
-  - Observation Statement:
+  - Observation Statement: Half of users stated one of the main barriers preventing them from seeking tutoring was concern over cost.
-  - Supporting Data:
+  - Supporting Data: 19/39 of all participants surveyed
-  - Team Action (if any):
+  - Team Action (if any): Include easy to view cost/pricing in each tutor profile.